Douaax/CodeAlpha_Secure_Code_Review/readme.md

 ---

-*Completed as part of the Cybersecurity Internship — Task 3.*
+*Completed as part of the Cybersecurity Internship at CodeAlpha — Task 3.*